 HP Program Management comes with a preconfigured Program Manager page.
 The Program Manager page can display one or multiple programs, depending on how you configure the portlets on the page.
 You can also configure multiple Program Manager pages to view multiple programs.
-Figure 6-1 shows the Program Manager page.
+"Figure 6-1.